-On October 28, 2010, the Company entered into the Investment Management Agreement with the Advisor, under which the Advisor manages the dayto-day operations of, and provides investment advisory services to, the Company.
+On October 28, 2010, the Company entered into the Investment Management Agreement with the Advisor, which was renewed by the Board in August 2013, under which the Advisor manages the day-to-day operations of, and provides investment advisory services to, the Company.
 Under the terms of the Investment Management Agreement, the Advisor determines the composition of the Company's investment portfolio, the nature and timing of the changes to the investment portfolio and the manner of implementing such changes; identifies, evaluates and negotiates the structure of the investments the Company makes (including performing due diligence on the Company's prospective portfolio companies); and closes, monitors and administers the investments the Company makes, including the exercise of any voting or consent rights.